BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **A Light in the Dark** `PASSIVE`

 The area within 6" of the Gatekeeper is always considered to be daylight.
-Additionally, enemy models cannot Charge friendly models if they can charge the Gatekeeper instead.
+Additionally, enemy models cannot Charge friendly models if they could Charge the Gatekeeper instead.
+If an enemy model cannot Charge the Gatekeeper, they may Charge other friendly models as normal.

 - **Gatekeeper** `ACTIVE`

-After Priority has been rolled, the Gatekeeper may spent a Will point and choose one enemy Infantry model within 6" and in Line of Sight, and roll a D6.
-On a 3+, that model cannot Move that during their Activation, but may perform any other action as normal.
-Does not affect Monster models.
+At the end of the Priority Phase, the Gatekeeper of Bree may spend a Will Point to use this special rule.
+If he does, the Gatekeeper may select a single enemy Infantry model within 6" and Line of Sight and roll a D6.
+On a 3+, the chosen model may not Move during their Activation, but may otherwise act normally.
+Monster models are unaffected by this special rule.

 </div>